QuantConnect/Lean.Brokerages.FTX/README.md

 [FTX](https://ftx.com/) was founded by Sam Bankman-Fried in 2017 with the goal to "develop a platform robust enough for professional trading firms and intuitive enough for first-time users".
 FTX provides access to trading Crypto, tokenized Equities, and Bitcoin Options for clients outside of the [restricted locations](https://help.ftx.com/hc/en-us/articles/360042412652-Location-Restrictions-) with no minimum deposit.
 FTX also provides a platform-native FTT token, an NFT marketplace, and margin borrowing services.

+For more information about the FTX brokerage, see the [QuantConnect-FTX Integration Page](https://www.quantconnect.com/docs/v2/our-platform/live-trading/brokerages/ftx).

 ## Using the Brokerage Plugin

 ### Deploying FTX with VSCode User Interace